julianschill/klipper/docs/LED_Effect.md

 In your config file, each strip or chain connected to an IO pin must have a definition.
-Following the example in [config/example-extras.cfg](example-extras.cfg) each one's data pin, and, if applicable, clock pin, is defined along with the number of LEDs in the chain.
+Following the example in [config/example-extras.cfg](example-extras.cfg) each strips data pin (and clock pin if applicable) is defined along with the number of LEDs in the chain.
+The LED Effect instances are capable of using multiple strips of different types and color orders concurrently, but each strip must first be defined by its type.

 ```
 [neopixel panel_ring]